Getting ready for retirement

 A pension is a financial product that you pay money into while you’re working.
-When you reach retirement age, which is generally 55, you’ll receive an income from your pension pot.
-You could receive a higher monthly income when you retire if you set up and pay money in to your pension early on in your working life.
+You can choose to retire and start taking an income from your pension savings from age 55.
+You could receive a higher monthly income when you retire if you set up and pay money into your pension early on in your working life.
 This is because the investments in your pension are designed to grow in value over the long term, although this isn’t guaranteed.

 Your pension contributions are eligible for tax relief.
 This means each contribution will be topped up by the government.

 There are various types of pension arrangements, including defined benefit and defined contribution schemes.

 Defined benefit pensions (sometimes known as final salary schemes) pay out a secure income for life which increases each year.
 You might have one if you’ve worked for a large employer or in the public sector.

 Your employer contributes to the scheme and is responsible for making sure that there’s enough money in the pension pot to pay your retirement income.
 You can also contribute to the scheme at any time.
 Your employer will usually continue to pay a pension to your spouse, civil partner or dependants when you die.

 The income you receive is not reliant on investment returns and is calculated using three elements:

 1. Your years in the scheme

 2. Divided by the accrual rate of the scheme

 The proportion of your earnings you’ll get as a pension for each year in the scheme (commonly 1/60th or 1/80th)